wjmmx/LeSS.CaseStudy/very-big-bank_cn.md

   <figcaption>Figure 2: Centralized vs Decentralized Coaching</figcaption>
 </figure>

-## Initial Steps for the LeSS Adoption
+## LeSS应用的初始步骤 Initial Steps for the LeSS Adoption

 The coaches limited the scope of the adoption to about 50 Development and 20 Business people.